int08h/rotohash-rs/README.md

 This crate provides AVX-512, AVX2, and NEON based implementations for stable Rust.
 All three produce identical hashes.
 Performance of the x86-64 backends is at parity (or better) with the C++ reference implementation.
-The aarch64 backend has no C++ counterpart (the reference implementation is x86-64 only) but is verified that it is the same bit-for-bit.
+The aarch64 backend is verified to be identical bit-for-bit.

 ```rust
 use rotohash::{hash, hash_with_seed};